Laurence Fishburne: 1972–1989: Early career and stage work

-1990–2007
+1990–2007: Established actor and worldwide recognition

 In 1990, Fishburne played Jimmy Jump in the controversial King of New York, and in 1991, starred in Boyz n the Hood.
-The following year, in 1992, he won a Tony Award for his stage performance in the August Wilson play Two Trains Running and an Emmy Award for his performance in the opening episode, "The Box," of the short-lived anthology series television drama TriBeCa.
+The following year, in 1992, he won a Tony Award for his stage performance in the August Wilson play Two Trains Running and an Emmy Award for his performance in the opening episode, "The Box", of the short-lived anthology series television drama TriBeCa.
 He also starred in Deep Cover alongside Jeff Goldblum.
 In 1993, he received his first Oscar nomination for his portrayal of Ike Turner in What's Love Got to Do With It.
 Fishburne won an Image Award for "Outstanding Supporting Actor in a Motion Picture" for his performance as West Indian Professor Maurice Phipps in the 1995 American drama ensemble film, Higher Learning.
 He played the title role in Othello, the second African-American actor, after Paul Robeson, to perform the role.
+In 1995, Fishburne wrote, directed, and starred in the play Riff-Raff at the now defunct Off-Broadway Circle Rep Theater.
+The cast included Titus Welliver and Heavy D, who performed a nine-minute live-rap on stage.
 In 1997, Fishburne starred in the science fiction horror Event Horizon alongside Sam Neill.
 Fishburne is perhaps best known for his role as Morpheus, the hacker-mentor of Neo, played by Keanu Reeves, in the 1999 blockbuster science fiction film The Matrix.

 Fishburne provided the voice of Thrax in Osmosis Jones in 2001.
 He reprised his role as Morpheus in the Matrix sequels The Matrix Reloaded, and The Matrix Revolutions in 2003.
 He briefly featured as a stretcher-bearer in one version of the video for The Spooks' song "Things I've Seen" (2000) and appeared with Tom Cruise as Theodore Brassell, IMF superior of Cruise's character in Mission: Impossible III.
 Fishburne has worked with actress Angela Bassett on four projects.
 He said that "An electrifying thing happens when the two of us work together.
 I haven't experienced it with anyone else.
 A freedom happens when we work together."
 In 2006, they appeared onstage in a Pasadena Playhouse production of August Wilson's Fences.
+Fishburne also played a gay high school teacher in a Los Angeles production of Alfred Uhry's Without Walls in the same year.
 He played terrorist leader, Ahmat who was revealed to be CIA in the 2006 film Five Fingers.

 He provided the voice of the narrator in the 2007 Teenage Mutant Ninja Turtles film, TMNT, which was a commercial success.
 The same year, he provided the voice of the Silver Surfer in 2007 film Fantastic Four: Rise of the Silver Surfer.
 On February 24, 2007, Fishburne was honored with the Harvard Foundation's Artist of the Year award at the annual show Cultural Rhythms.
 He received this honor for his achievements as an actor and entertainer and for his humanitarian pursuits.
 Fishburne is a UNICEF ambassador.